jacques42/photobooth/README.md

 ## Remote Buzzer / Remote Trigger
 Added server side trigger to take a picture based on socket.io.
 Server runs a websocket socket.io server, for clients to connect.
 The server will notify clients to trigger a picture (start thrill).

 Check admin settings area "Remote Buzzer" for settings.
+Make sure you set the IP address of the Photobooth web server.

 Hardware Trigger:
 - On RaspPi, the server can connect to a GPIO pin and will watch for a PIN_DOWN event (pull to ground).
+- Check https://www.npmjs.com/package/rpio for additional settings required on the Pi

 Remote Trigger:
 - Any websocket client can connect to the server.
 Send "start" on channel "takepicture" to trigger.